mverleg/lalrpop_close_block_and_statement/README.md

 print(result)
 ```

+## Ambiguity

+It is not possible to just use  a closure that is finished when the expression is.
+If there is no terminator, it is ambiguous, just like

 ## Non-solution

 * Consuming the trailing newline to terminate the `\` closure.
 This comes in several variations, but it does not work, because